ghall15/fiscalhistory/webpage/bond_pricing_primer.rst

     1. There were large negative returns immediately after World War II as inflation surged with the lifting of price controls.

-    2. During the early 1980s, when, perhaps unexpectedly, Paul Volcker brought down inflation, bondholders – particularly long-term bond holders – received large positive returns.
+    2. During the early 1980s, when, perhaps unexpectedly, Federal Reserve Chairman Paul Volcker brought down inflation, bondholders – particularly long-term bond holders – received large positive returns.
 Many who point to the 1970s as a time during which the US was able to pay low returns to its creditors through inflation often fail to acknowledge the large returns many of those same